kirjs/react-highcharts/README.md

   }

   render() {
-    return <Highcharts config={config} ref="chart"></Highcharts>;
+    return <ReactHighcharts config={config} ref="chart"></ReactHighcharts>;
   }
 }
 ```

 #### Limiting Highchart Rerenders
 Rerendering a highcharts graph is expensive.
-You can pass in a `isPureConfig` option to the `Highcharts` component, which will keep the highcharts graph from being updated so long as the provided `config` is [referentially equal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators) to its previous value.
+You can pass in a `isPureConfig` option to the `ReactHighcharts` component, which will keep the highcharts graph from being updated so long as the provided `config` is [referentially equal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators) to its previous value.

 ## Using highmaps
 Require Highmaps first, and then `require('react-highcharts/highmaps');`